-In Quest of Facts What about prehistoric man in Iowa?
-Were there tribes of the great Indian stocks in the Iowa country during times prehistoric?
-And, if there were, how and where did they live?
+In Quest of Facts

+What about prehistoric man in Iowa?
+Were tribes of the great Indian stocks in the Iowa country during times prehistoric?
+And, if they were, how and where did they live?
 How long had they been here?
 How numerous were they?
-What were they like, physically and mentally?
-Were any stocks represented in prehistoric times, concerning which history has nothing to say?
-Many persons are now helping to collect information concerning the prehistoric population of Iowa, and many others are asking questions about Iowa's ancient men, but many of these questions cannot, at the present time, be fully answered, and some will have to be passed by altogether.
-The term "prehistoric" covers all the past of Iowa up to June 17, 1673, the day on which Marquette and Joliet, with their sturdy oarsmen, paddled out of the Wisconsin River and began their exploration of the eastern border of Iowa.
-The first historical record of the red men of Iowa is Marquette's account of his visit to some Indian villages.
-The Indian kept but few written accounts of his doings and these not very consistently.
-In the field of man's prehistoric past, the strongest sort of temptation exists to use imagination as
+What were they like physically and mentally?
+Were any stocks represented in prehistoric times concerning which history has nothing to say?
+Many persons are now helping to collect information concerning the prehistoric population of Iowa and many others are asking questions about Iowa's ancient men, but most of these questions can not, at the present time, be fully answered and some will have to be passed by altogether.

+The term "prehistoric" covers all the past of Iowa up to June 17, 1673, the day on which Marquette and Joliet paddled out of the Wisconsin River and began their exploration of the eastern border of Iowa.
+And the first historical record of the red men of Iowa is Marquette's account of his visit to some Indian villages.
+History, then, is in terms of the white man's records, for the Indian kept but few written accounts of his doings and these not very consistently.
-295

-THE PALIMPSEST

-296

-the principal source of knowledge.
+In the field of man's prehistoric past, the strongest sort of temptation exists to use imagination as the principal source of knowledge.
 Fancy gives quick returns, and the exercise of it is, moreover, a rather pleasant occupation.
-There are, however, three main avenues leading to reliable knowledge of prehistoric man.
-These three avenues should be carefully noted: (1) some facts can be drawn, and others sometimes safely inferred, from early historical records; (2) much can be learned of the material culture, and even more of the spiritual, from a study of the myths, traditions, folklore, and rituals of the living Indians; and (3) much remains to be uncovered only by archaeological methods.
+There are, however, three main avenues leading to reliable knowledge of prehistoric man, though travel on any of these, as on all unimproved highways, is somewhat slow and tedious.
+Some facts can be drawn, and others sometimes safely inferred, from early historical records; much can be learned of the material culture, and even more of the spiritual, from a study of the myths, traditions, folk-lore, and rituals of the living Indians; and much will remain that can be uncovered only by archeological methods.

-Early Iowa history contains little definite information concerning the tribes resident in the Iowa country at the coming, and consequently before the coming, of the whites.
-As already noted, Marquette tells in some detail of three Peoria villages found by him near the mouth of the Iowa River in 1673.
+Early Iowa history is peculiarly barren of information concerning the tribes resident in the Iowa country at the coming, and consequently before the coming, of the whites.
+Almost the only explorer that makes a worth-while and definite record is Marquette, who tells in some detail of three Peoria villages found by him near the mouth of the Iowa River in 1673.
 Thus we know from early history that the Peoria, a tribe of the Illinois branch of the Algonkian stock, were resident on the Iowa River in times antedating the coming of the first white men, for of course those villages had not sprung up in a day.
-Another precious item is the account by Nicholas Perrot of his visit in 1685 to the Ioway Indians living in their village "nine leagues beyond" (at Trempealeau, Wisconsin).
-The archaeology of the Upper Iowa Valley offers very satisfactory corroboration of that item - and, incidentally, shows us where Iowa got its name.